• Skip to primary navigation

 • Good source of protein and fiber, so it will help keep your kids feel full longer.

-• Kid love to add toppings to this smoothie bowl for added crunch and flavor.
+• Kid-friendly Kids love to add toppings to this smoothie bowl for added crunch and flavor.
 Some of the most popular topping combinations I've seen include one or more of the following: granola, banana slices, strawberries (either fresh or freeze-dried), macadamia nuts, nut butter, chia seeds, coconut flakes, and chocolate chips.

 Dietitian Tips